 - Full-time, continuing MIT students from all departments and programs, undergraduate and graduate

 - Exchange students who are registered as MIT students for at least a semester (for instance, visiting CME students) and who will be at MIT for at least a month after the funded activity takes place

 We are not able to fund

-The fall 2016 deadlines for submission are the following dates at noon:
+The winter and spring deadlines are the following dates at noon:

 - December 5